T1-MRI Segmentation with BrainSuite

 T1.outer_skull.dfs (outer skull surface)

-T1.left.pial.cortex.svreg.dfs (grey/csf interface, left hemisphere)
+T1.left.pial.cortex.svreg.dfs (gray/csf interface, left hemisphere)

-T1.right.pial.cortex.svreg.dfs (grey/csf interface, right hemisphere)
+T1.right.pial.cortex.svreg.dfs (gray/csf interface, right hemisphere)

 T1.left.inner.cortex.svreg.dfs (white matter, left hemisphere)

 brainsuite_labeldescription.xml (not imported, but required for properly labelling scouts)

 - The successive steps that are automatically performed by Brainstorm:

 - Import all the surfaces (head, skull, left/right, white/pial)